 The law provides for restrictions on travel by citizens who had access to state secrets, presented falsified personal information, committed a serious crime, were under surveillance, might become victims of trafficking, previously violated the law of the destination country, or whose travel contradicts the interests of national security.
-In some cases the law provides for time limits on the travel ban as well as fines for its infraction.
+In some cases, the law provides for time limits on the travel ban as well as fines for its infraction.
 Former public-sector employees who had access to state secrets were prevented from traveling abroad for five years after terminating their employment with the government.
 The law allows authorities to forbid recipients of presidential amnesties from traveling abroad for a period of up to two years.
-The law also allows the government to impose limitations on obtaining education in specific professions and specialties.

 Exile: The law provides for internal exile, requiring persons to reside in a certain area for a fixed term of two to five years.

-While formally there is a system for granting refugee status, it was inactive.
-In 2009 the government assumed responsibility from UNHCR for making refugee status determinations but did not grant refugee status since.
+Abuse of Migrants, Refugees, and Stateless Persons: While formally there is a system for granting refugee status, it was inactive.
+In 2009 the government assumed responsibility from the UN High Commission for Refugees (UNHCR) for making refugee status determinations, but it has not granted refugee status since.
 UNHCR had observer status at government-run refugee-status determination hearings.
-There were no new asylum seekers officially registered in the country since 2005.
+No new asylum seekers have officially registered in the country since 2005.
 UNHCR reported that as of October 2017, 22 UNHCR mandate refugees resided in the country.
 Each of these had been individually recognized under UNHCR’s mandate between 1998 and 2002.
-Mandate refugees were required to renew UNHCR certificates with the government annually.
-The country did not grant citizenship to any UNHCR mandate refugees during the year.
+Mandate refugees are required to renew UNHCR certificates with the government annually.

 Undocumented stateless persons did not have access to public benefits, education, or employment opportunities.